Custom Home and Remodeling Blog

 Traditional Home Architecture and Design - Greek Revival

 Neoclassical architecture became popular in the early part of the 20th century, typically along the East Coast.
-This style was widely used in designing institutional buildings and was adapted for residential architecture, too.
-Symmetry of form, very tall columns and elaborate doorways are characteristics of the Neoclassical style.
-Windows are typically double-hung, divided into six or eight panes, have shutters and are evenly spaced across the home's facade.
+This style was widely used in the design of institutional buildings and was adapted for residential architecture, too.
+Symmetry of form, very tall columns, and elaborate doorways are characteristics of the Neoclassical style.
+Shuttered windows are typically double-hung, divided into six or eight panes, and are evenly spaced across the home's facade.

 Traditional Home Architecture and Design - Neoclassical Style